Everything About KLAT Test 2026

 Basic-KLAT

-B-KLAT is an introduction test to measure the test-taker novice Korean language ability.
+B-KLAT is an introductory test that measures the test-taker’s novice-level Korean language ability.

-This is for those who have studied for roughly 150 to 200 hours instead of achieving an upper-intermediate or advanced level.
+This is for those who have studied 150-200 hours but have not yet reached an upper-intermediate or advanced level.

-It is for different job roles where the minimal level Korean language is a prerequisite.
+It is for various job roles where a minimum level of Korean is required.

 Standard KLAT